instance01/MC-Console-Client/README.md

 - [ ] IPv6 and domains support
 - [ ] premium support
 - [ ] Start parameters for executing from windows console
+- [ ] probably support for minecraft snapshots